 London-based Nubian Skin, founded by Ade Hassan MBE, was founded on the principles of inclusion and diversity.
 Their lingerie and hosiery has been featured in every major fashion magazine, and Nubian Skin provided the underpinnings for Beyoncé’s Formation Tour.
 H.H.

 This clothing brand specialises in splattered tie-dye designs — in fact they say no two are the same.
 The collection features hoodies and T-shirts in earthy greens and oranges, and they even feature a bleach-died babygrow for little ones.
+[Editor’s note: this business is temporarily closed].
 C.M.

 Rita Colson is best known for her contemporary bridalwear, but she also creates suits and other eveningwear.
 The “couture service” allows customers to personalise their wedding dress, and the “bespoke service” allows you to create a one-of-a-kind dress alongside Colson in her West London studio.
 H.H.